Everything Must Go...

 - Manic Pixie Dream Girl: Violet could be considered one as well as a Deconstruction of one, with her situation basically asking "what if The Hero wasn't willing to give up normalcy for the girl?"

 - Megass Corp: It controls almost everything in the world, including the schools and the production of air.
+They even trademarked the very concepts of school and clouds.

 - Running Gag: The fictional song "I'll Sex You In" shows up on many occasions, along with the hit show "Oh?
 Wow!
 Thing!"